 The film is presented by The Goldrich Family Foundation in association with USC Shoah Foundation, executive producers Melinda Goldrich and Stephen Smith, produced by Lisa Effress of 11 Dollar Bill, animated by Jeffrey Pittle and Christian Robins, with original score by Daniel Alcheh and recorded by The Bow Tie Orchestra and Choir of Moscow, co-written by Brett Kopin and Marc Bennett, story by Greg Ferkel, directed by Marc Bennett, and narrated by Ed Asner.
+The Spanish version is narrated by Fernando Allende, and the voice of the little boy is done by Adán Allende.
 The film is 21 minutes in length.

 Years To Complete

 March 8th, 2020 at 1pm

 April 5th, 2020 at 11:30 am (during the family program.)